In this post, we will talk about some exciting and powerful use cases of event-driven systems that can be solved using RabbitMQ and SNS - SQS combo.

 |

-SNS subscription offers a subscription mechanism to send messages to SQS
+SNS subscription offers a subscription mechanism to send messages to SQS.

 Filter policies are the cherry on top, allowing an application to filter specific messages based on attributes.

-text.
-A consumer who wishes to consume events from userservice
+These filter policies are just regular JSON text.
+A consumer who wishes to consume events from userservice when a user is updated or created should add the below filter policy.

 1